IBM/ibmcloud-storage-utilities/px-utils/px_cleanup/README.md

 # px-cleanup

-The PX Cleanup script  works in the following way.
+The PX cleanup script does the following

+- Removes Portworx from the cluster
+- Removes the portworx helm release
+- Removes the portworx IBM Cloud service from catalog

 When uninstalling Portworx from cluster, There are  2  options: